realDragonium/small-flask-project/README.md

 ## How to run

 ### Production
-To run production of this use:
+Go to http://localhost:5000 to see the development environment (which is similar if not the same as development atm) To run production of this use:
 ```
 docker-compose up production
 ```

 ### Development
-To run development of this use:
+Go to http://localhost:5001 to see the development environment (which is similar if not the same as production atm) To run development of this use:
 ```
 docker-compose up development